roshankc00/Deploy-node-js-app-with-aws-and-nginx/README.md

 > Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

-## 1. Create Free AWS Account
-Create free AWS Account at https://aws.amazon.com/

-## 2. Create and Lauch an EC2 instance and SSH into machine
+## 1. Create and Lauch an EC2 instance and SSH into machine
 I would be creating a t2.medium ubuntu machine for this demo.

-## 3. Install Node and NPM
+## 2. Install Node and NPM
 ```
 curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 sudo apt install nodejs